 You see, I’m not exactly what you’d call a ‘gear head.’

-I’ve ‘helped’ friends work on their cars at various times over the years, but invariably, it boils down to some variation of monkey-see, monkey-do.
+I’ve ‘helped’ friends work on their cars at various times over the years when I was doing an internship for Auto Shops in Chicago IL, but invariably, it boils down to some variation of monkey-see, monkey-do.

 If you show me what you want done, and how, then chances are I can do that.
 I’ve helped with brake jobs, stereo replacements and all kinds of other things… but leave me alone in a garage with a car… not much is going to get done!

 I’ve just never taken the time to really understand auto mechanics, because my interests lie elsewhere.

 My friend on the other hand… he loves that stuff.